ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 ## Normalising the query parameters

-The API for configuring a polyfill bundle is available via the query parameter.
-For example:
+Polyfill.io users specify what features they need in their request's query parameters.
+For example this request:
 ```
 polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded
 ```
 is configuring the polyfill bundle to contain polyfills for [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), and to call `polyfillsLoaded` once done.

-There are many ways to configure this exact same polyfill bundle.\
+Due to flexibility in the way urls can be formulated, many other string formulations would configure this exact same polyfill bundle.\
 A non-exhaustive list:

 1. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded`